sagarpatil12/sad-2019-SoSe-team-6-WebApp/README.md

 The project helps users access the books and read online.
 Books are protected based on authentication.
 Users have to login first to view the content of the books.
 The pdf of the books are readable for the users after the click the cover page of the book they want to read.
 Application is designed using React for front end, Node JS for backend and MongoDB for database.

+Excecution Steps:
+1.Clone the repository
+2.In client and api folder perform " npm install " if required in command prompt 3.Start the application using command "npm start" for both api and client 4.API is running on port 9000 and Clinet is running on port 3000 5.Register on website
+6.Login
+7.Open a book

 API:

 GET: